How This Article Fits Into the Bigger Picture

 Criteria for Ethical Swimwear

-Raw or regenerated materials sourced sustainably
+Raw or regenerated materials sourced sustainably (e.g., recycled nylon, GRS-certified RPET)

-Resource-efficient production processes
+Resource-efficient or closed-loop production processes where possible

-Local manufacturing to reduce carbon footprint
+Local or regional manufacturing to reduce transport-related carbon footprint

-Minimal fabric/trimming waste and emissions
+Optimized pattern cutting to minimize fabric/trimming waste and emissions

-Fair wages for workers
+Fair or living wages for workers rather than minimum-wage piece rates

-Safe working conditions for workers
+Safe, regularly audited working conditions for workers

-No animal cruelty
+No animal cruelty or animal-derived trims

-Limited production quantities or 'Made to Order'
+Limited production quantities or “Made to Order” to avoid overproduction

 What Is Conventional Swimwear?